K-mwa/-Food-Ordering-App/README.md

 # -Food-Ordering-App
-Android application for Moroccan restaurants
+Android application fully deployable and can be used by restaurants, to list their Menu and accept customers orders.

 ## Built With
 Android studio